OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 ### Limitations:

-The following records needed to be removed from the RFM analysis in order to protect the integrity of the actual while ensuring the accuracy of my conclusions:
+The following records needed to be removed from the RFM analysis in order to ensure the utmost accuracy of my conclusions:

 - Cancelled invoices
 - Missing/Corrupted customerIDs